Skip to main content

 Platform covered

-• Obtain and document executive certification of the AI governance program
+• Document leadership review and sign-off on the AI governance program

 Platform covered